DominiquePaul/scrape-substack/README.md

 ## Acknowledgements

 This work builds on the [substack-api repo by Nick Hagar](https://github.com/NHagar/substack_api).
-It fixes bugs, improves error handling as well as rate limiting.
+It fixes bugs, improves error handling and adds retrying with exponential backoff when exceeding rate limits.